 The upshot of all this chatter is that providing remarkable customer experiences is something every CEO, company owner and entrepreneur would be well-advised to do.
-At My Place Realty, we strive to do this on a daily basis.
+At Thorwin Properties, we strive to do this on a daily basis.
 Our philosophy is that if we can reinforce to our customers that we want them to be satisfied and happy, it will help us strengthen our relationships with them.

 It’s not difficult to do.
 In fact, it’s just the opposite.
 And when your customers begin to respond favorably, you’ll realize that it truly is worthwhile.
 Here are a few things to keep in mind.

 - Realize that it’s the customer who gets to determine what is remarkable, not you.
 In other words, you can only provide excellent experiences once you know what’s valuable to the people with whom you do business.
 This is where it’s going to take some work on your part.
 Talk to your customers, get to know them and keep notes when they ask about something.
 The more you communicate with them, the greater awareness you’ll have of what they want.